 BMW hybrid & electric car plans

-By 2023, BMW would have a total of 25 electrified models at the dealerships.
-By 2030, BMW Group aims to increase the share of EVs in its global sales to at least 50%.
-The company has confirmed that a BMW 7 Series electric is in the pipeline.
+BMW Group company has confirmed that a BMW 7 Series electric is in the pipeline.
 Oliver Zipse, Chairman of the Board of Management of BMW Group, said at the (group) company’s annual press conference this year that the BMW Group line-up will include 13 pure electric models by 2023.
 The company plans to havea total of 25 electrified models at the dealerships by then.
 It wants to offer at least one EV in around 90% of its current market segments by 2023.